pisong314/cogstack-nlp/medcat-v2/docs/breaking_changes.md

 ## API Changes to CDB

 The `CDB` class is now located in `medcat.cdb.cdb` module.
-However, it can be imported from the package directly as well, same as before (`from medcat2.cdb import CDB`).
+However, it can be imported from the package directly as well, same as before (`from medcat.cdb import CDB`).

 ### Names and CUIs are now mapped to variables differently